jan-schreib/morser/README.md

 # morser
-Rust create for encoding and decoding morse code
+Rust crate for encoding and decoding morse code

 # examples